bsappe/latin102/translation2.md

 4. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - feminine, accusative, singular, perfect, passive, participle.
 URN: "sufferō sustulī, sublātus, sufferre - sub+fero, to take up, submit to, undergo, bear"

 4. Identify the form of sagittis.
-Why does Hyginus use this case? - ablative, ablative of agent - "by the arrow"
+Why does Hyginus use this case? - ablative, ablative of agent - "by the arrows"

 5. Identify the form of moriens. - present active participle, masculine, singular, nominative.